 Navin actually founded the Brie in 2017 after Macedonian Content Farmers gave Donald Trump the White House and Facebook, headquartered in California, replied with “never again.”

 “I imagined a world of appearances, of mere ritual, of formalized language deprived of semantic contact with reality, and transformed into a system of ritual signs that replaced reality with pseudo-reality,” Navin said.

 “It was a world where the lack of free expression becomes the highest form of freedom; banning independent thought becomes the most scientific of world views; the complete degradation of the individual is presented as his ultimate liberation; government by bureaucracy is called popular government; the repression of culture is called its development.”

 “And then I realized that world really exists,” said Navin.
 “It’s not the Twilight Zone.
 It’s California.”

-There has been some speculation that President Cheese derived its name from Grandfather Tequila’s enterprise, but those rumors have never been substantiated.
+There has been some speculation that President Cheese derived its name from the newspaper, but those rumors have never been substantiated.